eficode-academy/istio-katas/002-deployment-patterns.md

 - Observe the traffic flow with Kiali

-- Incorporate version `v3` of the name service in the destination rule and the virtual service for header based routing
+- incorporate version `v3` of the name service in the destination rule and the virtual service for header based routing

 > The use case is that new version `v3` will be the new blue/green deployment.